Sometimes people are simply not whom they seem to be. Take for example, Monsieur Hawarden …

 With the help of close friends, a cunning plan was concocted.
 She would leave Paris and go into exile in Belgium.
 Moreover, she would throw the police investigation completely off the track by taking up a new identity … as a man.

-And so, in Ligneuville, Monsieur Hawarden was born.
+And so, in Ligneuville, Belgium, Monsieur Hawarden was born.

 Did her disguise give her the freedom and peace she sought after?
 Or was she always looking over her shoulder, fearing discovery?
 We shall never know.

-Naturally her secret was revealed upon her death on March 1st, 1863, and she is buried – as Meriora Gillibrand – in the cemetery, where you can see her tombstone.
+Naturally her secret was revealed upon her death on March 1st, 1863.
+She is buried – as Meriora Gillibrand – in the cemetery, where you can see her tombstone.

 Based on an article by Adrien Jans in Le Soir, Sunday, October 20, 1957.
 With thanks to Tim Peeters for pointing out this interesting story to me.

-- Her life was the basis for the 1935 novel Monsieur Hawarden by Flemish writer Filip Pillecyn (1891-1962).
-Set against the crisis in the Eifel area, a woman dresses as a man and retreats after an unhappy love to a country house, filling her days with walks in the region and looking back on her failed life.
+Her life was the basis for the 1935 novel Monsieur Hawarden by Flemish writer Filip Pillecyn (1891-1962).
+Set against the crisis in the Eifel area, a woman dresses as a man and retreats after an unhappy love to a country house.
+She fills her days with walks in the region and looking back on her failed life.